-We took down the ‘joke of the week’ in the mens’ toilets of the Farmers Arms in Muker, North Yorkshire; and put it in the bin.
+We took down the ‘joke of the week’ in the mens’ toilets of the Farmers Arms, and put it in the bin.
 Two nights running.
 And the landlord made it clear he was not amused.
 So we don’t know if we’re officially barred, but we imagine we may not be particularly welcome.

 Which is a shame.
 Because on the face of it, the Farmers Arms is everything we want in a pub.
-It’s a proper local, in scenic Upper Swaledale in North Yorkshire, with well-priced tasty food, locally sourced ingredients, and welcoming staff (except for the ‘joke’ incident, of course).
+It’s a proper local, with well-priced tasty food, locally sourced ingredients, and welcoming staff (except for the ‘joke’ incident, of course).

 For the record, the ‘joke’ in question was: “Obama played the race card.
 Clinton played the gender card.
 And America played the Trump card”.

 The landlord was annoyed that we interfered with his right to express whatever political opinions he chooses, in his own pub.
 And he’s certain that his customers are amused by his ‘joke of the week’.
 Well, he knows his regulars and we don’t, so we can’t comment in that regard.
 But we wonder if we’re not the only tourists to be perturbed by his ‘joke of the week’.

 What does it mean to ‘play’ a ‘race card’, or a ‘gender card’ anyway?
 Is the underlying premise of the ‘joke’ that a woman, or a black man, might somehow be more partisan than a white male?
 Less able to represent a diverse nation?
 We’re not sure.
 (Perhaps we should have asked the landlord?).

 Maybe we’re a bit oversensitive right now to anything relating to Donald Trump’s recent election victory.
 But we both find admiration of his invidiously anti-democratic and selfish behaviours confusing and distressing.